 Sagi’s style is similar to ivan chermayeff a simple style with meaning.
 As he explains “A logo has to work so it can stick around, and over time it builds recognition.
 It first needs to be appropriate and feels right, its a personality, character a feeling.
 The logo needs to be distinctive, different enough to be memorable and stick in our mind, we see it once or twice and can describe it to someone or doddle it on paper this is simple and memorable.
 It needs to be simple and uncomplicated in form and works well in a tiny size on a business card and on a large sign and in pixel format on the web and this is what we are looking for.”

 Lance Wyman was born in 1937 in Newark, New Jersey in the USA.
-He is a graphic designer who uses xanax specializing in systems for cities, events, institutions and transit systems.
+He is a graphic designer who specialises in systems for cities, events, institutions and transit systems.
 Over the past 5 decades he has helped to define the field of environmental graphics.

 His graphic design for the 1968 Mexico Olympics identity is widely celebrated as a pinnacle of environmental and branding design.
 Lance also teaches corporate and wayfinding design at Parsons where he has been a visiting lecturer since 1973.